apache/cassandra-java-driver/upgrade_guide/README.md

 Note that, as indicated in the previous section, the public API exposes these types as interfaces: if for some reason you prefer a mutable implementation, it's possible to write your own.

-#### Generic session API

-`Session` is now a high-level abstraction capable of executing arbitrary requests.
-Out of the box, the driver supports the same CQL queries as 3.x, and exposes familiar signatures (`execute(Statement)`, `prepare(String)`, etc).

-However, the request execution logic is completely pluggable, and supports arbitrary request types as long as you write the boilerplate to convert them to protocol messages.
-In the future, we will take advantage of that to provide:

-* a reactive API;
-* a high-performance implementation that exposes bare Netty buffers;
-* specialized requests in our DataStax Enterprise driver.

-If you're interested, take a look at `RequestProcessor`.

 #### Dual result set APIs